 The other three looked at me like they’d forgotten I was there.
 “That pattern doesn’t look like a warning to me,” Khay said.
 “Does it?”

-I’d avoided looking at the displays until now, but now I forced myself to.
+I’d avoided looking at the displays, but now I forced myself to.
 The black shadow of the vessel had grown slightly larger on the screen since we’d first spotted it, and the glowing ripples converged towards—what I assumed was—the front of the ship, steady as a heartbeat.

 Khay was right.
 It looked like an invitation.